fram-x/react-native-fluid/README.md

 ## Bugs

 [X] Fix issue with removing a when interpolation.
-See Styles example and press on/off [ ] Shared transitions
+See Styles example and press on/off [ ] Flash in Styles example - press button and while it is animating, press inbox-button [ ] Shared transitions
   [ ] Fix running second shared transition while one is running
       Should we skip providing shared transitions in first version?